-Software testing is a set of activities to discover defects and evaluate the quality of software artifacts.
-These artifacts, when being tested, are known as test objects.
+Software testing is a set of activities to discover defects and evaluate the quality of software work products.
+These work products, when being tested, are known as test objects.
 A common misconception about testing is that it only consists of executing tests (i.e., running the software and checking the test results).
 However, software testing also includes other activities and must be aligned with the software development lifecycle (see chapter 2).

 Another common misconception about testing is that testing focuses entirely on verifying the test object.
-Whilst testing involves verification, i.e., checking whether the system meets specified requirements, it also involves validation, which means checking whether the system meets users' and other stakeholders' needs in its operational environment.
+While testing involves verification, i.e., checking whether the system meets specified requirements, it also involves validation, which means checking whether the system meets users' and other stakeholders' needs in its operational environment.